-In this work, ChE measurements were carried out in the tissue samples of normal thyroid and colloid NG using two instrumental analytical methods: non-destructive neutron activation analysis with high resolution spectrometry of short-lived radionuclides and inductively coupled plasma atomic emission spectrometry.
-It was shown that the combination of these methods is an adequate analytical tool for the estimation of twentyChE(Al, B, Ba, Br, Ca, Cl, Cu, Fe, I, K, Li, Mg, Mn, Na, P, S, Si, Sr, V, and Zn) contents in the tissue samples of intact and affected human thyroid, including needle-biopsy cores.
-It was observed that in goitrous tissues content of Al, B, Br, Cl, Cu, Fe, Li, Mg, Mn, Na, P, S, Si, V, and Zn significantly increased whereas the level of I decrease in a comparison with the normal thyroid tissues.
-In our opinion, the data of presented study strongly imply that ChE play a significant role in thyroid health and the etiology of colloid NG.
-It was supposed that the found differences in levels of ChEin affected thyroid tissue can be used as colloid NG markers.
+In this work, ChE measurements in tissue samples from normal and NG colloid thyroid were performed using two useful analytical methods: non-destructive neutron activation analysis with high-resolution short-lived radionuclide spectrometry and inductively coupled atomic emission spectrometry. plasma The combination of these methods has been shown to be a suitable analytical tool for the determination of twenty ChEs in tissue samples from healthy and affected human thyroid, including needle biopsy samples.
+It was observed that the content of goitrous tissues of Al, B, Br, Cl, Cu, Fe, Li, Mg, Mn, Na, P, S, Si, V and Zn increased significantly while the level of I decreased in comparison with normal thyroid tissues.
+In our opinion, the presented study data strongly suggest that ChE plays an important role in thyroid health and the etiology of colloidal NG.
+It was assumed that the differences in ChE levels in affected thyroid tissue could be used as colloidal NG markers.